KSXGitHub/egg-shell/docs/IDEAS.md

 ## Subtypes

-> [!NOTE]
-> There are similarities between Type-level Certifications and this.
-More experiments are required to determine their difference, usefulness, complexity, and implementation viability.

 A subtype `B` of `A` is just `A` but with potentially fewer variants.

 A value of type `A` is incompatible with `B` but a value of type `B` is compatible with `A`.

-If the inner of `B` does not have any special requirements than that of `A` (such as subtyped struct fields or narrower sum type), we can choose a few functions to construct or verify `B`.
+If the inner of `B` does not have any special requirements than that of `A` (such as subtyped struct fields, narrower sum type, or type-level certifications), a value of type `A` can be explicitly cast into type `B`.

 A subtype can inherit from multiple subtypes of the same origin type.
 For example, if `B1` and `B2` are both subtypes of `A`, then it is possible to declare a `C` that subtypes both `B1` and `B2`.